top of page

 How do you market and promote your work?

-An online presence is very important for authors, so I have a Facebook page, a Twitter page and a website.
-I print leaflets and pay a nominal amount for them to be posted in shop windows, community noticeboards or leave in waiting rooms (after first asking permission).
+An online presence is very important for writers, so I have an author Facebook page and a website.
+I print leaflets and pay a nominal amount for them to be posted in shop windows, community noticeboards or leave in waiting rooms.
 I’ve contacted WH Smiths and Waterstones and have done book signings and talks in both.
 It’s lovely to actually meet my readers.
 I’ve also been interviewed on the radio, which was nerve-racking beforehand, but when I got chatting, I relaxed into it.

 Have you any tips for new authors?